Jasonccfu/social-network-API/README.md

 ## Description

-It's a powerful application ....
+It's a powerful application that can save data in MongoDB and use in Insomnia to check or edit your database.

 ## Installation